tadeugr/thinking-in-react/README.md

 npm start
 ```

-It should open your browser automatically.
+It should open a new tab in you Google Chrome automatically.

 Now you can play around: filter product names, check the check box.